you're invited

 Date TBA

-A jukebox musical set inside a Parisian nightclub where everyone sings pop songs at full volume and the camera never stops spinning.
+A jukebox musical inside a Parisian nightclub.
+Pop songs at full volume.
+The camera never stops spinning.
 Freedom, beauty, truth, and above all things: love.

 ?